fhiso/legacy-format/data-model.md

 ### FAMC   {#FAMC}

-Identifies the family in which an individual appears as a child.
+Family child: identifies the family in which an individual appears as a child.

 Contexts
 :   `[BIRT]`.`[FAMC]`